A Generalized Newton Method for Subgradient Systems: Solvability of Coderivative Inclusions

 with $F:=\partial\varphi$, where $D^*$ stands for the limiting coderivative \eqref{lim-cod}.
-The main goal of this section is to investigate the {\em solvability} of the {\em coderivative inclusion} \eqref{cod-inc} with respect to the direction $d\in\R^n$.
-In the next section we proceed with the study of solvability of the generalized Newton systems \eqref{newton-inc} and establish appropriate conditions on functions $\ph$, which allow us to efficiently apply the solvability results obtained for \eqref{cod-inc} to the case of systems \eqref{newton-inc} of our main interest.
+The major goal of this section is to investigate the {\em solvability} of the {\em coderivative inclusion} \eqref{cod-inc} with respect to $d\in\R^n$.
+In the next section, we proceed with the study of solvability of the generalized Newton systems \eqref{newton-inc} and establish appropriate conditions on functions $\ph$, which allow us to efficiently apply the solvability results obtained for \eqref{cod-inc} to the case of systems \eqref{newton-inc} of our main interest.
 The first theorem here verifies the solvability of \eqref{cod-inc} for $d$ at any point $(\ox,\ov)\in\gph F$ where the mapping $F$ is {\em strongly metrically subregular}.
-The proof of this result is based on major calculus rules for the limiting generalized differential constructions.

-\begin{Theorem}[\bf solvability of coderivative inclusions] Let $F\colon\R^n\tto\R^n$ be a set-valued mapping which graph is closed around a point $(\ox,\ov)\in\gph F$.
+The proof of this result is based on major calculus rules for the limiting generalized differential constructions. \begin{Theorem}[\bf solvability of coderivative inclusions] Let $F\colon\R^n\tto\R^n$ be a set-valued mapping {whose graph} is locally closed around a given point $(\ox,\ov)\in\gph F$.
 If $F$ is strongly metrically subregular at $(\ox,\ov)$, then there exists $d\in\R^n$ satisfying the inclusion